 Optimizing your images with target keywords will increase the relevancy of your content and improve ranking.

 Designs that are aesthetically pleasing may not be appropriate for those with a disability.
 Making sure that the background / foreground colours do not conflict is important.
-The foreground / background colours of your website must have a 4.5:1 contrast ratio.

 Keep your colours simple and avoid using bright colours.
 Avoid using colours to show meaning, such as green for go or red for stop.